Zaid-R/Notification-app/README.md

 - timezone

 ##
-Let me know if you have any questions, and feel free to contribute.
+Let me know if you have any questions, and feel free to contribute.<br>
 If you liked my work, don’t forget to ⭐ star the repository to show your support.